We are here to help! But, it is YOUR responsibility to know the law, “no excuses”.

 Federal Laws are in place to protect consumers but they also play a major role in your defense!
 The laws are clear and you must abide by them to protect your company.
 The Fair Credit Reporting Act (FCRA) requires compliance with certain regulations.
 For a full copy of the FCRA or details of the Obligations of Users under the FCRA, click on the links below or you can go to www.consumerfinance.gov/learnmore or write to: Consumer Financial Protection Bureau, 1700 G Street N.W., Washington, DC 20006

-Our customers have access to a dedicated document library area in our web based order system.
+Our customers have access to a dedicated document library in our web based ordering system.
 Amongst others the following compliance support is available there:

 Sample disclosure form

 Sample authorization form